General meaning

 An intervention or a clear stop triggers a reorganization of lifestyle.

-In the field of health, Scythe can refer to a medical gesture, an intervention, a sudden stop of a harmful habit, or a diagnosis that imposes a radical change.
-With Stork, the combination emphasizes the adjustments that follow: adaptation of daily life, new rhythms, rehabilitation, modification of the living environment.
-The challenge is not to remain solely on the shock of the cut, but to see how the change can stabilize, improve, or cleanse the situation over time, even if the transition remains demanding.
+In the field of health, Scythe can refer to a medical gesture, an intervention, a sudden cessation of a harmful habit, or a diagnosis that imposes a radical change.
+With Stork, the combination emphasizes the adjustments that follow: adaptation of daily life, new rhythms, rehabilitation, and modification of the living environment.
+The challenge is not to remain solely focused on the shock of the cut, but to see how the change can stabilize, improve, or cleanse the situation over time, even if the transition remains demanding.

 Objects